Privacy Statement For getpregnant.co.za

 Information Security Policy

 The Fertility Corporation cc handles sensitive cardholder information daily.
-Sensitive Information must have adequate safeguards in place to protect the cardholder data, cardholder privacy, and to ensure compliance with various regulations, along with guarding the future of the organisation.
+Sensitive Information must have adequate safeguards in place to protect the cardholder data, cardholder privacy, and to ensure compliance with various regulations, along with guarding the future of the organization.

 Employees handling sensitive cardholder data should ensure: